mifhud/watzapia-warmer/README.md

    - Ensure Chrome/Chromium is installed
    - Check if port 3000 is available
    - Try refreshing the page
+   - Verify the WhatsApp client is properly initialized

 2. **Connection Fails**
    - Verify phone number format includes country code
    - Ensure WhatsApp is active on the phone
    - Check internet connection
+   - Verify WhatsApp Web is not logged in elsewhere

 3. **Messages Not Sending**
    - Verify at least 2 contacts are connected
    - Check if within working hours (if enabled)
    - Ensure daily message limit not reached
+   - Verify Tulilut integration settings if enabled

 4. **Auto Warmer Won't Start**
    - Need minimum 2 connected contacts
    - Check for active message templates
    - Verify configuration settings
+   - Ensure group names are correct if sending to groups

+5. **Tulilut Integration Issues**
+   - Verify cookie value is correct and up-to-date
+   - Check if Tulilut.xyz is accessible
+   - Ensure device settings are properly configured

 ### Logs and Debugging